By

 Types of Activities That Use Booking Systems

 Activity booking software isn't just for one type of business.
-The tours and activities industry is massive - worth over $270 billion globally - and covers a huge range of experiences:
+The tours and activities industry is massive - worth over $270 billion globally according to Phocuswright research - and covers a wide range of experiences:

 What to Look for in Activity Booking Software